syntropiq/libpcre-ts/README.md

 - Check/install required tools (git, cmake, emcc)
 - Initialize submodules
 - Build the WASM binary and loader
-- Build ESM and CJS outputs (with Vite and TypeScript)
+- Build ESM and CJS outputs (with TypeScript)
 - Generate and copy type definitions

 **Manual build steps are no longer required.**